Haaretz/dfp/README.md

 # WARNING!!
 This boilerplate is not for use as it is now, because of Rollup issues!!
-And this repo will probably be removed shortly.
+This repo will probably be removed shortly.
 Use Webpack or Browserify!